uwu/uwu.network/src/pages/~sink/blog/2022/10/wayland.md

 The **Wayland protocol** is a new contender, gaining traction rapidly, and growing in viability each day.

-(alright, I can't keep up this writing style, but its still fun I guess)
+(alright, I can't keep up this writing style, but It's still fun I guess)

-Around 2013, Canonical did Canonical things and decided to make their own display server, **Mir**, but it was only ever used in Ubuntu, and was compatible with both X11 and Wayland at points over its life, so it was pretty useless and eventually they realised this and dropped it.
+Around 2013, Canonical did Canonical things and decided to make their own display server, **Mir**, but it was only ever used in Ubuntu, and was compatible with both X11 and Wayland at points over its life, so it was pretty useless, and eventually they realised this and dropped it.

 This is the one and only mention Mir will get here because it is utterly irrelevant.